OLLY27/Advanced_KDB_CMTP/readme.md

 ``` sh
 $Advanced_KDB_CMTP/tpLogReplay.q
 ```
-The tickerplant logs will be in starting folder
+The tickerplant logs will be in starting folder, be sure to change the date to todays date
 ``` sh
 q tpLogReplay.q sym2023.05.30
 ```